mpivchev/Matinee/README.md

 # movie_suggestions

-This app was made with the intent to study Flutter.
+This app was made with the intent to study Flutter and Dart.